 The proposed Lake Piso Multiple Sustainable-Use Reserve (MUR) is about 97,159 hectares (or 240,000 acres) and is situated in the far west corner of Liberia on the coast of the Atlantic Ocean.
 The proposed protected reserve is a very important catchment area with three rivers and several streams emptying into it.
-It is one of the top three sites prioritized by government to form a part of the Liberia's protected area network.
-The Lake Piso Basin has gained international and national interest due to a rich biodiversity, a diverse set of project doesn't cover the entire reserve, but rather the western within the Lake Piso basin.
+It is one of the top three sites prioritised by government to form a part of the Liberia's protected area network.
+The Lake Piso Basin has gained international and national interest due to a rich biodiversity, a diverse set of ecosystems and natural beauty.
+This project doesn't cover the entire reserve, but rather the western portion.
+It targets seven communities within the Lake Piso basin.